mustardamus/ouroboros/README.md

 ## Ouroboros Framework

-Ouroboros is a collection of various JavaScript tools and frameworks which aims to speed up developing Singe Page Applications.
+Ouroboros is a collection of various JavaScript tools and frameworks which aims to speed up developing Single Page Applications.
 The application comes with a user registration and login system.

 ## `oro` Commands

-First install Ouroboros globally to have access to the `oro` application:
+First install Ouroboros globally to have access to the `oro` application (not published yet):

     npm install -g ouroboros